percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 As a user, I should be able to create a database cluster from a provided backup file.

 #### Story 19
-As a DBA, I should be able to tune performance for a database cluster.
+As a DBA, I should be able to edit database configuration parameters.

 #### Story 20
 As a DBA(?), I should be able to view cluster resources available before creating a database.